dlzou/dlzou.github.io/_posts/2020-09-27-computers-humans.md

 - The OS takes care of displaying the data in the right place
 - At the end, the program tells the OS it's done using memory

 Even in this handwavy overview of a simple example, so many components need to work together without error.
 All just for a text back!
 Not every language implementation follows these steps, but generally speaking, the easier it is to write, the greater the iceberg effect.
 Also consider this: every step in this process requires some other program, such as the compiler or the OS, that's built on some form of abstraction itself.
 CPython is written in C, and C compiles down to assembly.
 Assembly instructions are abstractions of machine code, which are in turn abstractions of logic circuits.
-In professor Nikolic's words, **"It's all abstraction."** In my own words, "🤯."
+In Professor Nikolic's words, **"It's all abstraction."** In my own words, "🤯."

 <br>